2025 – 09 – 17 log from a full day

 and courageously busted into another gas station and asked for a vending

-at all.
-But, the lady there (and, I guess, her son as well?) offered me a “gift,”
+drinks at all.
+But, the lady there (and, I guess, her son as well?) offered me

-giving me two teas from a fridge in the back.
-“Drink them before they get warm,”
+a “gift,” giving me two teas from a fridge in the back.
+“Drink them before they

-she advised.
+get warm,” she advised.
 She also refused to let me pay.
-Again, another incredibly kind
+Again, another

 -Ride back was just as beautiful.